Research plan for doctoral studies – 30.09.2018

-Gabriele Goria: Doctoral candidate at The Performing Arts Research Centre (Tutke) of the University of the Arts (Helsinki) – updated research plan: 31.05.2018
+Gabriele Goria – Doctoral candidate – Performing Arts Research Centre (Tutke) – University of the Arts – Helsinki

 In academic research, meditative practices are often investigated as a preparatory training for making art.
 The performance artist and theorist Phillip Zarrilli, for example, investigates meditation as a training for accessing and transforming the creative process.
 In other cases, artistic practice and meditation are combined together, generating hybrid methodologies of artistic inquiry.
 There is no shortage of examples where the artistic practice itself is interpreted as meditation, like in the case of the vocal artist and performer Meredith Monk.